Faculty & Staff Photo Credit: Edward McGrath Photography

 Art, Graphic Design

-Ms. Lacasse is the middle and high school art teacher and yearbook advisor.
+Ms. Herzberg is the middle and high school art teacher and yearbook advisor.
 She got her BFA in graphic design with a minor in studio art and biology at Florida Southern in Lakeland, Florida.
 Her favorite kinds of art are printmaking and ceramics.
-In addition to being an art teacher, Ms. Lacasse coaches the elementary and middle school volleyball teams and does aftercare.
-Ms. Lacasse grew up as a Navy BRAT and relocated to Pensacola to be closer to family when her parents retired here.
-In her free time, Ms. Lacasse loves to go to the beach, hang out with her two dogs, and be outdoors.
-Also, Ms. Lacasse will return next year as Mrs. Herzberg after getting married this summer!
+In addition to being an art teacher, Ms. Herzberg coaches the elementary and middle school volleyball teams and does aftercare.
+She grew up as a Navy BRAT and relocated to Pensacola to be closer to family when her parents retired here.
+In her free time, Ms. Herzberg loves to go to the beach, hang out with her two dogs, and be outdoors.

 Keela Mahtani

-Keela is a dedicated administrative assistant who finds joy in using her God-given strengths to support others and ensure the smooth operation of school functions.
+Keela is a dedicated assistant business manager who finds joy in using her God-given strengths to support others and ensure the smooth operation of school functions.
 She holds an Associate’s degree in Office Administration with a Word Processing Specialist Certification from Gadsden State Community College.

-With three years of preschool teaching experience and summers spent in administrative roles, Keela recently transitioned to full-time administrative support, where her passion for serving students, parents, and coworkers shines.
+Keela recently transitioned to the business office, where she is passionate about partnering with parents, students, and staff to support the mission of EHCS.
+She loves knowing that her work behind the scenes helps create a smooth and supportive environment for our school community.
 She believes that small acts of kindness and a friendly smile can brighten someone’s day and leave a lasting impact.
 Her goal is to reflect God’s love in every interaction, whether through a thoughtful conversation or a welcoming presence in the front office.

 Outside of work, Keela enjoys spending time with her family and diving into a good book.
 She is committed to making a positive difference in the lives of those she encounters, fostering an environment of care and encouragement.